-Luther on Eve, Women and the Church by Mickey L. Mattox
+Luther on Eve, Women, and the Church

+Mickey L. Mattox

-WAS THE REFORMATION "good" for women?
+Was the Reformation "good" for women?
 Did the Protestant reformers somehow promote the cause of women in church or society?
-There has been considerable debate and discussion on such questions in recent years, and rightly so.
-The theology and (less often) the practice of the Protestant reformers have both come in for close analysis.
-Do we find there the source of longstanding errors and misunderstandings that we must now abandon, or support for continuing traditional practices that exclude women from some of the churches' public ministries?
-One source in this debate is the theology of Martin Luther and his own life and practice, especially in relationship with his wife Katharina von Bora.
-Luther has sometimes been portrayed as a champion of women's rights in the church, but his authoritative voice has also been invoked as a final bulwark against "feminist" claims.
+There have been considerable debate and discussion on such questions in recent years, and rightly so.1 The theology and (less often) the practice of the Protestant reformers have both come in for close analysis.
+Do we find there the source of long-standing errors and misunderstandings that we must now abandon, or support for continuing traditional practices that exclude women from some of the churches' public ministries?2 One source in this debate is the theology of Martin Luther3 and his own life and practice, especially in